uutzinger/headscale/headscale-stack/Readme.md

 - Proxmox server

 The installation uses
-- proxmox
+- **proxmox**
-    - headscale Virtual Machine / ubuntu server
+    - headscale Virtual Machine / **Ubuntu serve**r
         - Docker
-            -Caddy reverse proxy
+            -**Caddy** reverse proxy
-            -Cloudflare-ddns for public domain name IP updates -Headscale (0.26.1)
+            -**Cloudflare-ddns** for public domain name IP updates -**Headscale (0.26.1)
-            -Headplane (0.6.0) as headscale admin GUI
+            -**Headplane** (0.6.0) as headscale admin GUI
     - tailscale Virtual Machine for exit node / ubuntu server
-        - tailscale (1.84.1) installed on ubuntu (no docker)
+        - **tailscale** (1.84.1) installed on ubuntu

-It is recommended to separate tailscale exit node from headscale VM.
+It is recommended to separate tailscale exit node from the headscale VM and its unnecessary to run tailscale in docker.

-It is helpful to have a public domain name.
+It is helpful to have a **public domain name**.
 One can obtain them easily at Cloudflare for as little ot $7/year (e.g. yourlastname.us).
-For the domain you will want an entry for headscale.yourlastname.us.
-You can also install mail forwarding for example yourfirstname@lastname.us You need to be U.S. resident for domain `us` and registration requires publishing your phonen number.
-Alternative is to use duckdns.org.
+For the domain you will want an entry such as headscale.yourlastname.us.
+You can also install mail forwarding for example yourfirstname@lastname.us You need to be an U.S. resident for domain `us` and registration requires publishing your phone number (use one with spam call protection).
+Alternative free approach is to use duckdns.org.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->